Wealden District Council

 The Council provides a housing advice service.
 The Housing Options team are able advise on a wide range of housing issues including the private rented sector.

 There are a range of Government schemes to help people get on the property ladder.
 To find information on what is currently available visit: Own Your Home.
 In addition housing associations build some new homes for shared ownership if you cannot afford to by outright, this is where you buy a share sometimes as little as 25% and pay rent on the remaining share of the property.
-Here you can find out what is currently being developed in the district.
+Find out what is currently being developed in the district.

 If you are moving you need to be aware that Housing Associations, The Council & Private Landlords all offer a range of different tenancy types.